langsari/big-data-engineering-with-python-2022/README.md

 - Which surah has the least number of verses in the Qur'an?
 - Which surah contains many verses of the Qur'an?
 - Which surah contains the word "Allah" the most in the Quran?

+## sumary
+if we have the many datasets , we need to put those datasets on the postgresSQL database first.
+Afther that we can select , join or combine thoes datasets when we want to use in the future through SQL query.